-On May 30, 2012, we completed the acquisition of 278 of BKC company-owned Burger King restaurants, which we refer to as the "acquisition", for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) \$3.8 million for cash on hand and inventory at the acquired restaurants and (iii) \$9.4 million of franchise fees and \$3.8 million for BKC's assignment of its right of first refusal on franchise restaurant transfers in 20 states ("ROFR") pursuant to an Operating Agreement, which we refer to as the "operating agreement", dated as of May 30, 2012 with BKC.
-The amount for the ROFR is payable in quarterly payments over five years and the first quarterly payment of \$0.2 million was made at closing on May 30, 2012.
+On May 30, 2012, we completed the acquisition of 278 restaurants from BKC, for a purchase price consisting of (i) a 28.9% equity ownership interest, (ii) a net cash purchase price of \$12.1 million and (iii) additional consideration of \$4.3 million including \$3.6 million for BKC's assignment of its right of first refusal ("ROFR") on franchisee restaurant transfers in 20 states pursuant to an operating agreement.
+The amount for the ROFR is payable in quarterly payments over five years.
 We also entered into new franchise agreements pursuant to the purchase and operating agreements and entered into leases with BKC for all of the acquired restaurants, including leases for 81 restaurants owned in fee by BKC and subleases for 197 restaurants under terms substantially the same as BKC's underlying leases for those properties.
-Pursuant to the operating agreement, we also agreed to remodel 455 Burger King restaurants to BKC's 20/20 restaurant image, including 57 restaurants in 2012, 154 restaurants in 2013, 154 restaurants in 2014 and 90 restaurants in 2015.
-The Series A Convertible Preferred Stock, which we refer to as the "Series A Preferred Stock", issued to BKC was subject to restrictions limiting the conversion of the Series A Preferred Stock to an amount of shares not to exceed 19.9% of the outstanding shares of our common stock as of the date of issuance (the "issuance limitation").
-The removal of the issuance limitation was approved by our stockholders at our 2012 annual meeting.
+Pursuant to the operating agreement, we also agreed to remodel 455 Burger King restaurants to BKC's 20/20 restaurant image by 2015.
+As of March 31, 2013, we had completed remodeling a total of 129 restaurants to the 20/20 restaurant image, including 39 restaurants in 2013.
+We currently anticipate remodeling an additional 50 to 80 restaurants in 2013.